syhol/deno-stdlib-review/posts/chapter-1-http-and-cli.md

+---
+layout: post.njk
-# Chapter 1: Setup a new http server that parses options
+title: "Chapter 1: Setup a new http server and cli command router"
+tags: [post]
+---

 ## std/http/server.ts

-### Picking a http server function
+### Picking a HTTP server function

 First thing I wanted to do was to setup a HTTP server.
 Now I know that `Deno.serve()` is the recommended way to do this but std/http also has its own